ddbj/www/_bioproject/overview-e.md

 Some large initiatives are represented by more than one layer of umbrella projects (see Figure B below); for instance, a top-most level may identify the largest definition of the collaboration; a second level of umbrella projects identify the primary categories of data production; and finally a third layer represents the projects that actually generate the data that is submitted.

 {% include image.html url="submission/bp_org.jpg" caption="Schematic diagram of BioProject hierarchies.
 (A)Two layers.
 (B)Three layers." class="w450" %}

-Two layers (A)
-: Initiatives may be organized as a single Umbrella project with one or many submitted projects that are connected to data.
-Example: [Neanderthal Metagenome](https://www.ncbi.nlm.nih.gov/bioproject/18309).

-Three layers (B)
-: Very large initiatives which have distinct sub-projects may have two levels of Umbrella project.
-For example, a top-level Umbrella project groups all components of the initiative; mid-level Umbrella projects reflect two distinct branches of the project (such as sequencing vs. epigenetics); and several primary projects denote distinct project data types (e.g., genome sequencing, transcriptome, epigenetics, etc.).
-Example: [NIH Human Microbiome Project (HMP) Roadmap Project](https://www.ncbi.nlm.nih.gov/bioproject/43021).

 ## Data release  {#release}